onzfonz/comp227/src/content/8/en/part8b.md

 const a : any = /* no clue what the type will be! */.
 ```

-We already have <i>noImplicitAny</i> configured in our example, so why does the compiler not complain about the implicit *any* types?
+We already have `noImplicitAny` configured in our example, so why does the compiler not complain about the implicit `any` types?
-The reason is that the *query* field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed *any*.
+The reason is that the `query` field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed `any`.
-The same is true for the *request.body* field we use to post data to an app.
+The same is true for the `request.body` field we use to post data to an app.

-What if we would like to restrict developers from using the *any* type?
-Fortunately, we have methods other than <i>tsconfig.json</i> to enforce a coding style.
+What if we would like to restrict developers from using the `any` type?
+Fortunately, we have methods other than *tsconfig.json* to enforce a coding style.
-What we can do is use <i>ESlint</i> to manage
+What we can do is use ***ESlint*** to manage
 our code.
 Let's install ESlint and its TypeScript extensions: